 A spotlight on women in construction: Leanne Webster

 Official statistics from GMB calculate that just one in eight construction workers are women.
-That’s why, as part of National Inclusion Week, we’ve interviewed Leanne Webster about her role as a quantity surveyor at Cleveland Bridge Group.
+We’ve interviewed Leanne Webster about her role as a quantity surveyor at Cleveland Bridge Group.
 We spoke about her background and career in construction, as well as her thoughts on the industry’s gender gap.

 Read her answers, below, to find out more about Leanne’s professional success story.